k3jph/k3jph.github.io/privacy-policy.md

 *   I will protect personal information by using reasonable security safeguards against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
-*   I will make reaily available to customers information about our policies and practices relating to the management of personal information.
+*   I will make readily available to customers information about our policies and practices relating to the management of personal information.
 *   I will only retain personal information for as long as necessary